 Use Case #1 – User can create an account ACT 01 – 08

 User needs to indicate they want to create an account by clicking the register button/link.
 The required data needed to create an account is their username, email, and password.
 The username needs to be unique.
-The user can also fill in their first name, last name, city, state, and zip at this time.
+The user mayalso fill in their first name, last name, city, state, and zip at this time.

-Use Case #2 – Login
+Use Case #2 – Login LOG 01 - 03

 Users need to supply their user name and password to log into the system.
 If the input is invalid or incorrect, they will be prompted to enter it again.
-If after three tries they still cannot login, a forgot password dialog will be shown.
-Clicking the link will send an e-mail to them that they can use to change their password.

-Use Case #3 – Logout
+Use Case #3 – Logout LOG 04

-Users that want to logout of their session will click the logout link.
-When this is done the system will log them out and take them back to the login screen.
-From here the user can log back in or leave the page.
+Users that want to logout of their session will click the logout button/link.
+When this is done, the system will log them out and take them back to the login screen.

-Use Case #4 – User can recover forgotten password
+Use Case #4 – User can recover forgotten password LOG 06 - 09

-Users that want to recover their password will need to click the recover password link.
+Users that want to recover their password will need to click the recover password button/link.
 The user will need to provide their username.
-The system will then send an email to the email address associated to that user name with their password in it.
+The system will then send an email to the email address associated to that user name with a new password.

-Use Case #5 – User can edit account information (Email, first and last name, password, username, city, state, zip)
+Use Case #5 – User can edit account information (Email, first and last name, password, , city, state, zip) ACT 10 – 12

-Users will need to go to their account and click the edit account information link.
+Users will need to go to their account and click the “edit account information” button/link.
 From here users will be able to update their information.
-When they are done updating they will need to hit save to save the changes.
-Hitting cancel will disregard the changes.
+When they are done updating they will need to select save to save the changes.
+Selecting cancel will disregard the changes.

-Use Case #6 – User can view their account information
+Use Case #6 – User can view their account information ACT 09

-Users will need to have an account and be logged in.
-Users will need to click the “my account information” link to be view their current information.
-Users will be able to see their first name, last name, email, username, city, state and zip.
+Users will need to have an account, and be logged in.
+Users will need to click the “my account information” button/link to view their current information.
+Users will be able to see their first name, last name, email, username, city, state, and zip.

-Use Case #7 – User can enter zip to find brewers around them
+Use Case #7 – User can enter zip to find brewers around them USE 01 – 02

-Users will need to click the search link.
-From there the need to enter their zip code.
+Users will need to click the search link, and then enter their zip code.
 The user will then be able to see the list of brewers that match the entered zip code.
 The system will show first name, last name, username, and email in this list.

 Use Case #8 – Users can look up friends